Learning hacks? Where do I start?

 - Look for internet forums or chats about on the subject of topics you like.
 People are normally not very strict about proper spelling, punctuation and grammar in these situations, which makes them a wonderful space for you to practice your writing, and you may get to know people with your same interests.

 - Look for commitment.
-Take part in any language related events, contests or, so called, language marathons.
+Take part in any language-related events, contests or, so called, language sprints.
 This commitment helps to create a good language learning habit – just like brushing your teeth twice a day.
 Once learning is ‘implanted’ in your daily life, it won’t feel “foreign” or “uncomfortable”.

 - Watch a TV series in the target language.
 TV series are great for language learners because you are exposed to the same characters’ way of speaking over a long period of time, which makes you associate language use with personality in a natural way.